 Present Perfect Progressive

-The Present Perfect Progressive is used when a long action has started in the past and has just ended (usually recently) or is still continuing.
+The Present Perfect Progressive is also called present perfect continuous.
+It is used when a long action has started in the past and has just ended (usually recently) or is still continuing.
 There has to be a connection to the present.
 The verbs have to express a long period of time.

 Key words: all day, how long, for, since